TonicAI/tonic_validate/README.md

   <img src="./README_images/TonicValidate-Horizontal-Dark-Icon.svg">
 </picture>

 Tonic Validate is a platform for RAG development and experiment tracking.
 Sign up for a [free Tonic Validate account](https://validate.tonic.ai/signup), to try it out.
-This repository is **Tonic Validate Metrics**, the retrieval augmented generation (RAG) metrics part of Tonic Validate.
-Tonic Validate Metrics provides RAG metrics for evaluating responses of a RAG application.
-This metrics are used in Tonic Validate.
+This repository, `tonic_validate` (formerly `tvalmetrics`) is the SDK component of Tonic Validate.
+It contains the code for calculating RAG metrics to be used with Tonic Validate.

-Install Tonic Validate Metrics via
+Install Tonic Validate via
 ```
 pip install tonic-validate
 ```

-# Tonic Validate Metrics
+# Tonic Validate

 Evaluating a RAG application is difficult.
 There are several moving pieces to evaluate and there are not hard metrics for evaluation like in traditional machine learning tasks.
-For these reasons, we created Tonic Validate Metrics to allow you to shed light on how your RAG application is performing.
-The metrics in Tonic Validate Metrics use LLM-assisted evaluation, which means they use an LLM (i.e. gpt-4) to score different aspects of the outputs of a RAG application.
+For these reasons, we created Tonic Validate to allow you to shed light on how your RAG application is performing.
+The metrics in Tonic Validate use LLM-assisted evaluation, which means they use an LLM (i.e. gpt-4) to score different aspects of the outputs of a RAG application.
 Admittedly, while using LLM-assisted evaluation to calculate metrics creates "soft" metrics, we've found that when you break down a RAG application into pieces and use an LLM to grade each piece individually, the LLM can grade the pieces as well as or better than the acting LLM in the RAG application answers the questions.
 [Research also agrees](https://arxiv.org/abs/2306.05685) that using an LLM as an evaluator of unstructured text is almost as good as using a human.

 Whenever a question is asked to a RAG application, the following objects can be considered:
 * The question